Refinedlv/Weather-Forecast-App/README.md

 ### Cache Configuration

-- *Location*: ./cache/ directory
+- Location: ./cache/ directory
-- *Format*: JSON files named by location and units
+- Format: JSON files named by location and units
-- *Expiry*: 30 minutes (configurable)
+- Expiry: 30 minutes (configurable)
-- *Automatic cleanup*: On application restart
+- Automatic cleanup: On application restart

 ## 📖 Usage

 ### Basic Weather Search

-1. *Enter a city name* in the search box on the homepage
+1. Enter a city name in the search box on the homepage
-2. *Click "Get Weather"* to fetch current conditions
+2. Click "Get Weather" to fetch current conditions
-3. *View detailed information* including:
+3. View detailed information including:
    - Current temperature and "feels like"
    - Weather description and conditions
    - Humidity, wind speed, and pressure